 Caramel protein shakes don’t taste as much like caramel once they have been frozen as they do straight out of the bottle.
 So, this recipe for salted caramel butterscotch chip protein ice cream adds in a few extra ingredients to make the caramel and butterscotch flavors more intense!

-This recipe comes in at 288 calories, 32 grams of protein, 2 grams of sugar, and 6 WW points.
+This recipe comes in at 285 calories, 32 grams of protein, 2 grams of sugar, 9 grams of fat, and 22 carbs for the ENTIRE pint.
 See the recipe card at the bottom of the post for all nutrition facts.

 Salted caramel ice cream combines the sweet flavors of caramel and in this case butterscotch too, with a little kick of saltiness.
 It brings salty and sweet together in a perfect, creamy, delicious, protein-packed ice cream…oh and there’s only 2 grams of sugar per pint!!